 The Regensteinmühle is located about one kilometer west of the Regenstein castle ruins at the foot of the striking rock massif.
-It was probably built in the second half of the 12th century and was then owned by the Regenstein counts.
-Until about the middle of the 15th century, the building used as mill and oil mill was in operation, then began the slow decline of the Regenstein mill.
-The mill complex once included a two-kilometer long mill race, two water tunnels each about 20 meters long, and various residential and farm buildings.
-In the 17th and 18th centuries, the integration of the ruin complex of the Regensteinmühle into the defensive system of Regenstein Castle took place.
-By the Prussians, the remaining buildings of the mill were blown up in 1758.
-It was not until relatively late in the period from 1988 to 1991 that the excavation of the ruins of the Regensteinmühle and the beginning of a restoration began.
+It was probably built in the second half of the 12th century and was then owned by the Regenstein Counts.
+The building used as a grinding and oil mill was in operation until around the middle of the 15th century, after which the rain stone mill began to slowly deteriorate.
+The mill complex once included a two-kilometer-long mill ditch, two water tunnels each about 20 meters long, and various residential and farm buildings.
+In the 17th and 18th centuries the ruins of the Regensteinmühle were integrated into the defense system of Regenstein Castle.
+The remaining structures of the mill were blown up by the Prussians in 1758.
+It was only relatively late in the period from 1988 to 1991 that the uncovering of the ruins of the Regensteinmühle and the beginning of a restoration began.

 August 2, 2018

 Pure history Mühlräder in the middle of a towering sandstone wall what you used to fall down to use the power of the water incredibly worth a visit and rest

 You can also here there are several tables and benches available a stamp office of the HWN is also here

 In 2013 a Franco-German work promotion project started to restore the Regensteinmühle.

 The young people of the EPIDE organization from Belfort, France, work together with German young people in the VHS Bildungswerk Blankenburg.

 They renovated the large mill wheel of the lower oil mill, which has a diameter of 4.40 m.